 Gradually, new talent started springing up, like 1959 Rookie of the Year Bob Allison, shortstop Zolio Versalles and pitcher Jim Kaat.
 As the Senators became the Minnesota Twins in late 1960, Robertson told The Minneapolis Star that the minor league teams won two pennants, finished second twice, third one and sixth once.
 The teams had a combined .546 winning percentage, best in baseball behind Cleveland’s .549.

-“I think those record show we’ve got as good players coming up as almost any team and better than a good share of them,” he asserted.
+“I think those records show we’ve got as good players coming up as almost any team and better than a good share of them,” he asserted.

 The move from Washington to the Twin Cities gave Robertson’s player development department a nice boost.
 Attendance at Twins games was much higher than the doormat Senators teams, and as revenue poured in, the team invested that money into its operations.
 “We couldn’t afford to hire good scouts in Washington,” Calvin Griffith said in 1965.
 “When we moved here, we hired 31 scouts.”

-By 1966, the Twins had spent an estimated $7 on new players since the move to Washington, Along with Senator holdovers like Kaat and Harmon Killebrew, players like Cesar Tovar, Tony Oliva and Rich Rollins.
+By 1966, the Twins had spent an estimated $7 million on new players since the move to Washington, Along with Senator holdovers like Kaat and Harmon Killebrew, players like Cesar Tovar, Tony Oliva and Rich Rollins came to the team.
 The biggest prize of them all, Hall of Famer Rod Carew, was signed as an amateur free agent in 1964 and debuted in 1967.